HongleiXie/hongleixie.github.io/_posts/2018-07-08-implicit-CF-part1.md

 title: "Recommendation Systems for Implicit Feedback Dataset - Part 1"
 date: 2018-07-08
 ---
-<span class="dropcap">I</span> am going to write a series of _non-comprehensive_ paper reviews associated with some simple quick Python implementations regarding the recommendation systems for **implicit** feedback datasets.
+<span class="dropcap">I</span> am going to write a series of _non-comprehensive_ paper reviews for the recommendation systems for **implicit** feedback datasets, associated with some simple quick Python implementations.
 The choice of papers being reviewed is purely at my research interests discretion.
-Also, I have a keen interest in developing and/or contributing the *Spark* implementations under the big data context.
+Also, I have a keen interest in developing and/or contributing to the *Spark* implementations under the big data context.
 Feel free to reach out to me if you have the same passion or know any relevant projects that are under-going.
 Open-source, of course.

 ### Navigations
 - [**Part 1:**](http://hongleixie.github.io/blog/implicit-CF-part1/) Hu, Yifan, Yehuda Koren, and Chris Volinsky.
 "Collaborative filtering for implicit feedback datasets." _Data Mining, 2008.
 ICDM'08.
 Eighth IEEE International Conference on_.
 Ieee, 2008.